 Personalize Messages to Non-Purchased Subscribers

-Personalization can be as simple as putting the recipient’s name in the subject line or sending emails regarding personal events (birthday), product recommendations, or product use tips. has shown that doing so can boost open rates by up to 26%.
+Personalization can be as simple as putting the recipient’s name in the subject line or sending emails.
+They are regarding personal events (birthdays), product recommendations, or product use tips.
+It has shown that doing so can boost open rates by up to 26%.

 Segment Granular Prospect List based on User Behavior

-Once you have your list of active subscribers, it’s time to break it down into smaller lists, otherwise known as segments.
+Once you have your list of active subscribers, it’s time to break it down into smaller lists.
 Segmentation allows you to scale relevance and deliver the right emails to the right subscribers at the right time.

-You might segment your list by previous email engagement or by website behavior, and sending related, or recommended products to the customer, that is different from the other customer segmentation in the same city, or the same demographic, or gender, etc.
+You might segment your list by previous email engagement or by website behavior.
+Then you are sending related, or recommended products to the customer.
+They are different from the other customer segmentation in the same city, or the same demographic, or gender, etc.

 2 out of 3 people who add products to their shopping cart will leave without pulling out their credit card.
 That’s a lot of missed opportunities and lost revenue, which is from your digital paid media campaign traffic.